 We already know Hillary doesn't want energy independence.

-She wants to put cold miners and cold businesses out of business, and she's against Fracking and drilling.
+She wants to put cold miners and cold businesses out of business, and she's against fracking and drilling.

-So we know that's not gonna happen.
+So we know that's not going to happen.

-So I'm beginning to think that Trump's lack of convention that the mood of the country is pretty clear.
+So I'm beginning to think that Trump's lack of convention, that the mood of the country is pretty clear.

-Hillary's the last establishment candidate in this race.
+Hillary's the last establishment candidate in this race, and she's not well liked.

-And but for this corrupt democratic system where they basically steal the nomination for Hillary, I actually think Bernie Sanders can win California and win the whole thing.
+And but for this corrupt Democratic system where they basically steal the nomination for Hillary, I actually think Bernie Sanders can win California and win the whole thing.

 But they'll still give it to Hillary anyway.